CheCoelho/onchainERC20Exchange/README.md

 This project is a quick implimentation of an on chain exchange that fascilitates the exchange of ERC20 tokens for Ether and vice versa.

-The project has been built with the Ethereum chain in mind.
+The project has been built for the ethereum chain for simplicity sake and to demonstrate the functionality.
+It can easily be plugged into Polygon for more favourable transaction costs.

 - The Open Zeppelin library has been used to deploy and interact with the ERC20 tokens.
 - The Ethereum development environment of choice is Hardhat, which for the purposes of this project enables one to spin up a local blockchain on which to deploy contracts and test interactions with Hardhat's provided test accounts.